yoda-vid/texttrix/README.md

 ```
-# we suggest placing Text Trix and all dependencies in
-# the same folder
+# place Text Trix and all dependencies in the same folder
 mkdir ttx
 cd ttx